Delayed Periods But Not Pregnant: 5 Possible Causes & Next Steps

 Chemical pregnancy

-Chemical pregnancy is a type of early pregnancy loss that happens within the first five weeks of pregnancy.
+Chemical pregnancy is an early pregnancy loss that happens within the first five weeks of pregnancy.

 It is a type of miscarriage where the embryo stops developing soon after implantation.